Rajgarh district: Jalpa Mata Temple

 A famous temple of maa durga situated 6 km from rajgarh city on the top of the hill.
 Raja Umath of Rajgarh had once worshiped the mother to protect people. due to which the mother herself appeared here.
 Here every year 1111 meters long Chunar is taken from rajmahal to the court of Mata Rani.

 Sakha shyamji temple

 The temple of Shyamji (lord Vishnu) was built in the memory of the king Sangram Singh (Shyam Singh) by his wife Bhagyawati near parvati river in a village Kotra.
 During the 16-17th century, the king died in an encounter with a mughal soldier of Haji Wali.
 Temple contain many wall arts.
 The temple is protected by the state govt.

+Dams in Rajgarh

 Kundaliya Dam

-The dam constructed within 2 years near Zirpur village is called Kundaliya.
-The Kundaliya Dam constructed with purpose of supply water for farmers of near 50 villages to irrigate their field.